 Rock Climbing Locations

-Stay for an extra day and put your new skills into practice on a classic Canadian Rockies multi-pitch climb.
-The instructor to student ratio is 1:2.
+Stay for an extra day where you can join a guide-led team to climb one of the many great multi-pitch climbs in the region and put your new skills into practice.
+The instructor-to-student ratio is 1:2.
 We divide into compatible teams, choose a suitable ‘multi-pitch’ route (several rope lengths in height) and spend the whole day climbing it.
 Climbs include routes on Mt.
-Yamnuska, Kid Goat Buttress, Tunnel Mountain and Cascade. $275 plus GST.
-Available every Monday following ‘Outdoor Rock Intro’.
+Yamnuska, Kid Goat Buttress, Tunnel Mountain, and Cascade. $385 plus GST.
+Available following ‘Outdoor Rock Intro’.

 Meeting Time and Place

-The course begins at the Yamnuska office at 8:00am on the Saturday morning.
+The course begins at the Yamnuska office at 8:00 am on Day 1.
 The Yamnuska office is located at #200 – 50 Lincoln Park, Canmore.
 See this map for location.